Stanford vs. Washington State NCAA Football Odds, Plays and Insights | October 16, 2021

 Washington State Stats and Trends

-- In Washington State's six games this season, it has three wins against the spread.
+- Washington State has three wins against the spread in six games this year.

-- The Cougars are 3-1 ATS when underdogs by 2 points or more this season.
+- This year, the Cougars have an against-the-spread record of 3-1 in their four games as an underdog of 1.5 points or more.

 - Washington State's games this year have hit the over on one of six set point totals (16.7%).

-- Washington State is 1-1 against the spread and 2-0 overall in games when it scores more than 27 points.
+- Washington State is 1-1 against the spread and 2-0 overall when the team puts up more than 27 points.

-- This year the Cougars have turned the ball over 12 times, seven more than the Cardinal's takeaways (5).
+- The Cougars have turned the ball over seven more times (12 total) than the Cardinal have forced a turnover (5) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.